omartgabr/omartgabr/README.md

 My name is Omar Gabr and I am a graduate student studying data science and engineering.
 This profile showcases my journey exploring the practical applications of machine learning algorithms and data engineering practices through inspired projects and datasets.

-As a machine learning enthusiast, I am interested in pursuing a career in data science, but I am also open to conducting research in improving machine learning algorithms in Big Data analytic tool and find improved solutions to some of the challenges facing Big Data.
+As a student with a deep interest in machine learning, I aspire to build a career in data science.
+Additionally, I am open to the possibility of engaging in research and industry challenges to enhance machine learning algorithms for Big Data analytics and addressing challenges in this domain.

-I have a strong interest in quantum machine learning and the potential of quantum computing to revolutionize the field of data science.
-Through my work with frameworks like Qiskit, I am actively learning about quantum algorithms, quantum hardware, and the latest advancements in the field of quantum computing.
+Within these repositories, you'll find a collection of projects that highlight my skills in data analysis, machine learning, and data engineering.
+These projects demonstrate my commitment to continuous learning and practical problem-solving.

+If you're a recruiter or someone passionate about machine learning engineering and data science, I welcome the opportunity to connect with you.
+Let's explore how we can contribute to the field of data and technology together.